 The Open Geography Geoportal provides free and open access to the definitive source of geographic products including lookups, shapefiles and databases.
-Commonly used products include the National Statistics Postcode Lookup, the Code History Database, Standard Area Measurements, and shapefiles for local authority districts, MSOAs, and LSOAs.
+Commonly used products include the National Statistics Postcode Lookup, the Code History Database and Standard Area Measurements.

 The Secure Research Service (SRS) gives accredited or approved researchers secure access to de-identified, unpublished, record-level data in order to work on research projects for the public good.
-After submitting an application to conduct a research project, researchers can conduct their own bespoke analysis using datasets from our data catalogue (XLS, 29.6KB) and create outputs based upon the needs of the project.
+Researchers can conduct their own bespoke analysis using datasets from our data catalogue (XLS, 29.6KB) and create outputs based upon the needs of the project.

-We circulate a newsletter every few weeks containing developments with subnational statistics across ONS, alerts to upcoming seminars or presentations of interest to subnational users, and links to the latest publications of subnational data.
-If you would like to receive this newsletter, please contact email@example.com
+We circulate a newsletter every few weeks containing developments with subnational statistics across Office for National Statistics, alerts to upcoming seminars or presentations of interest to subnational users, and links to the latest publications of subnational data.
+If you would like to receive this newsletter, please contact firstname.lastname@example.org.

-For further information about productivity, regional economics, spatial analysis and analysis of towns please get in touch with firstname.lastname@example.org
+For further information about productivity, regional economics, spatial analysis and analysis of towns please contact email@example.com.

-For further information about city region statistics, local workshops and engagements, please email email@example.com
+For further information about city region statistics, local workshops and engagements, please contact email@example.com.